dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 ![Creating a React SPA client on Auth0](https://cdn.auth0.com/blog/react-aspnet-core/creating-an-auth0-client.png)

 After that, you can click on the *Create* button.
 Clicking on it will make the dashboard redirect you to a tab called *Quick Start* inside your new client.
 As you are going to learn how to integrate your React app with the ASP.NET Core 2.0 API in this tutorial, you won't need to follow the instructions there.
-What you will use soon is the information contained in the *Settings* tab.
+For now, what you will need to do is to set the *Allowed Callback URLs* field to `http://localhost:3000` in the *Settings* tab.

 ![Settings tab of a React SPA client on Auth0](https://cdn.auth0.com/blog/react-aspnet-core/settings-tab-on-auth0-client.png)